Guidelines and Procedures

 The Macquarie Project Ledger Accounts Policy explains how and when accounts are set up, including research accounts and individual academic accounts (see below).

 Residual funds are left when funded research or consulting projects are completed without expending all of the funding.
 In the event that the funding body or partner does not require residual funds to be returned to them, the Macquarie Project Ledger Accounts Policy outlines broad principles by which those funds can be redeployed at the discretion of the relevant faculty (see Sections 5.4 and 5.5 of the policy).
-FMHS' approach to managing the reuse of residual funds is outlined in the attached guidelines and application form.
+FMHHS' approach to managing the reuse of residual funds is outlined in the attached guidelines and application form.
 Any proposed application to redeploy residual funds for new research projects under these guidelines must commence with a discussion with the Faculty Finance Manager.

 Individual academic accounts are established to receive general payments that are made to academics, clinicians or researchers for activities such as grant review, thesis examination, committee fees, honorariums and the like.
 These accounts provide academics and researcher with discretionary funds that can be used to support their research activities.
-This guide provides more details on FMHS' approach to creation of individual academic accounts, including how academics can request creation of such an account.
+This guide provides more details on FMHHS' approach to creation of individual academic accounts, including how academics can request creation of such an account.

 Travel rules and documentation

 Macquarie's Travel Policy, including the associated procedure, guideline and expenses schedule, provides important information for anyone travelling for research and other business purposes.
-FMHS has a number of useful application forms and guides on its wiki, including travel application paperwork and HDR travel guidelines.
+FMHHS has a number of useful application forms and guides on its wiki, including travel application paperwork and HDR travel guidelines.
 For full details, please proceed to the wiki.